-- I. Methane drainage systems must consist of only one methane source: - A. In-mine boreholes and post-mining wells drilled into the mine during or after mining operations1: - II.
+- I. Methane drainage systems must consist of only one methane source: - A. In-mine boreholes and post-mining wells drilled into the mine during or after mining operations; - II.
 In order to be considered a qualifying device for the purpose of this methodology, a methane destruction device for an abandoned underground mine methane recovery activity must not have been operational at the mine prior to the project start date unless the mine was previously engaged in active underground methane drainage activities and the methane destruction device was considered a qualifying destruction device for those activities or unless it was used in a past project located at the mine and was a qualifying device in that project. - III.
-Abandoned underground mine methane recovery activities at multiple mines with multiple mine operators may be included in a single project if they meet the following criteria: - A. A single Project Proponent is identified and emission reductions achieved by the project will be credited to that Project Proponent. - B. The Project Proponent meets all monitoring and verification requirements in chapters 6, and 7. - C. Offset project activities at all abandoned mines are in compliance with laws and regulations. - IV.
-In the event that there are vertically separated mines overlying and underlying other mines, wells completed in one mine can be used to capture methane in overlying or underlying mines provided the wells are within the maximum vertical extent of each mine per Section 3.4(III)(D)(i). - V. If a newly drilled well/borehole is connected to an existing or new qualifying destruction device after the project start date, the Project Proponent may either classify it as an offset project expansion or a new MMC project.
+Abandoned underground mine methane recovery activities at multiple mines with multiple mine operators may be included in a single project if they meet the following criteria:

-1 Please note that in this methodology, in-mine boreholes and post-mining wells, are considered to be the same "methane source".
+&lt;sup>1 Please note that in this methodology, in-mine boreholes and post-mining wells, are considered to be the same "methane source".
 Projects may include one or more in-mine boreholes and post-mining wells within a project.